The Luxury Network Nigeria In A Partnership With The Financial Times29th October 2019

-On the 15th of October 2019, the day following the FT Africa Summit, the conversation continued with a Panel Discussion titled, An inspiring conversation on the Future of Luxury: Spotlight on the Business of Luxury in Nigeria (LuxIN).
-It was an exclusive partnership between The Luxury Network Nigeria and The Financial Times, held at the prestigious Connaught Hotel in Mayfair.
+On the 15th of October 2019, the day following the FT Africa Summit, the conversation continued with a Panel Discussion titled, An inspiring conversation on the Future of Luxury: Spotlight on the Business of Luxury in Nigeria.
+The exclusive event, held at the prestigious Connaught Hotel in Mayfair, in partnership with The Financial Times was the brainchild of Cas Ojo, Managing Director of The Luxury Network Nigeria.

 On the night, guests were welcomed with fine wine and canapés in the elegant Maple Room at the Connaught.
 The guests were then ushered downstairs to the exquisite Mayfair Room, where David Pilling, Africa Editor of The Financial Times, gave a welcome speech to kickstart the evening.